 This chapter explains the current method of installing KioskForge for the first time on a new Windows PC.

-Please notice that we recommend specific versions of Python and Raspberry Pi Imager as we want to ensure the best, most efficient experience for you.
-You are free to try with other versions of these tools, but we cannot guarantee that they work.
+Please note that we recommend a specific Python version to ensure the best, most efficient experience for you.
+You are free to try with other versions of these tools, but we cannot guarantee that they will work.

 Download the most recent version of